sbjoshi/Open-WBO-Inc/README.md

 The installation procedure is the same as Open-WBO 2.0, and can be found [here](INSTALL.md).

 ## Usage
 Open-WBO-Inc can be used in the same way as Open-WBO.
-Instructions on using the solver, a description of the input and output formats, and instructions to run specific algorithms are described in this section.
+Instructions on using the solver, specific algorithms, and a description of the input and output formats are provided in this section.

 To run the solver on a MaxSAT problem, use
 ```